imambungo/dirjump/README.md

-Easily jump to recently used directories with [oh-my-zsh's 'd'](https://superuser.com/a/664139/943615)-like directory history that still saved whenever you exit the terminal.
+Easily jump to recently used directories with [oh-my-zsh's 'd'](https://superuser.com/a/664139/943615)-like directory history that still saved after exiting the terminal.
 A directory is considered to be used if you have opened a file or ran [your preferred command](#i-dont-use-vim) in that directory.

 ## Usage